tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/产品简介/应用场景_intl.md

 ﻿[//]: # (chinagitpath:XXXXX)

 ## Games
-The game industry is highly vulnerable to DDoS attacks.
-Anti-DDoS Advanced can Ensure availability and smooth gaming experience for players, and provide extra protection during holidays or new releases to handle traffic spikes.
+Gaming industry is highly susceptible to to DDoS attacks.
+Anti-DDoS Advanced can ensure accessible and smooth gaming experience.
+It provides protection for busy times such as events, holidays and new game releases to ensure normal sales.
 ## Websites
 Anti-DDoS Advanced defends your website security, especially during sales, to prevent service interruption and degraded customer experience.
 ## Finance